12 Collaboration styles for working together effectively

 6. Facilitative collaboration

-Facilitative collaboration is another style where one person is appointed to guide the team.
-This designated facilitator leads the team in discussions, making it easier for the team to achieve shared goals.
+In facilitative collaboration, one person is appointed to guide the team.
+This designated facilitator leads discussions, making it easier for the team to achieve shared goals.
 This style ensures that everyone’s voice is heard and promotes an inclusive environment.

 This style offers several key advantages that help teams work more effectively.
 It promotes inclusivity, fosters a supportive environment, and solves problems.

-- Promotes inclusivity: Facilitative collaboration ensures that everyone feels psychologically safe and empowered to contribute to the discussions and decision-making process.
-The major role of facilitators is to create environments where the team can speak their mind and contribute their ideas for a stronger outcome.
+• Promotes inclusivity: Facilitative collaboration ensures that everyone feels psychologically safe and empowered to contribute to discussions and decision-making.
+Facilitators’ primary role is to create environments where the team can speak their minds and contribute ideas to achieve stronger outcomes.

-- Fosters a supportive environment: One of the strongest advantages of the facilitative collaboration style is that it helps align the thoughts and contributions of the team in a better way.
-Also, the team can learn from each other and grow personally and professionally.
+• Fosters a supportive environment: One of the strongest advantages of the facilitative collaboration style is that it helps align the team’s thoughts and contributions more effectively.
+Additionally, the team can learn from one another and grow personally and professionally.

-- Problem-solving through cognitive intelligence: By combining various areas of expertise into a single problem-solving task, facilitator collaboration increases a team’s cognitive intelligence.
-Knowledge and reasoning are shared among the group rather than depending on a single viewpoint, enabling concepts to be considered from several perspectives.
+• Problem-solving through cognitive intelligence: By combining multiple areas of expertise into a single task, facilitator collaboration enhances a team’s cognitive intelligence.
+Knowledge and reasoning are shared across the group rather than relying on a single viewpoint, enabling concepts to be considered from multiple perspectives.

-- Need a skilled facilitator: You will need a skilled facilitator if you want to make this type of collaborative style work.
+• Need a skilled facilitator: A skilled facilitator is essential to ensure successful collaboration.
 If this is not the case, the team will not feel comfortable sharing their thoughts, leading to unproductive and unequal power dynamics.

 This collaboration style is well-suited for product development teams.